neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 - In the code, define a default background for **individual use cases**.
 - In the UI, override the background for **all use cases**.

-Here, we only cover how to set the background in the code.
+This section covers only how to set the background in the code.
 To learn how to configure the backgrounds in the Werkbank UI, visit the [Backgrounds](Backgrounds-topic.html) topic.